Skip navigation

 Summary

-We have all heard it many times before - regular exercise is good for you, and it can help you lose weight.
-But if you are like many Americans, you are busy, you have a sedentary job, and you haven't yet changed your exercise habits.
+We have all heard it many times before -- regular exercise is good for you, and it can help you manage your weight.
+But if you are like many Americans, you are busy, you sit most of the day at your job, and you haven't yet changed your exercise habits.
 The good news is that it's never too late to start.
 You can start slowly, and find ways to fit more physical activity into your life.
-To get the most benefit, you should try to get the recommended amount of exercise for your age.
-If you can do it, the payoff is that you will feel better, help prevent or control many diseases, and likely even live longer.
+To get the most benefit, you should try to get the recommended amount of physical activity for your age.
+If you can do that, the payoff is that you will feel better, may help prevent or control many diseases, and will likely even live longer.

 What are the health benefits of exercise?